 Contract income

-Business income through corporations of LLC's
+Business income through corporations or LLC's

 Diistributions